My Immortal (song): Live performances

 Evanescence performed the song on the Late Show with David Letterman in March 2004, and at the 2004 Billboard Music Awards in December 2004.
 A live performance of the song from their Le Zénith, Paris show is featured on their concert CD/DVD, Anywhere but Home (2004).
 Evanescence performed the song on their 2011 Rock in Rio festival show on October 2, 2011.

 Usage in media

 "My Immortal" was featured on the soundtrack of the film Daredevil (2003) along with "Bring Me to Life".
 The song has been used in several television episodes.
-It is featured in the Smallville season three episode "Memoria".
-Lucy Walsh, a contestant of the show Rock the Cradle, covered the song during the fifth episode, "Judge's Picks".
-Dancer Hampton Williams performed to this song during his audition for the season 9 premiere of So You Think You Can Dance, and in season 11 the song accompanied a performance by the top seven women, choreographed by Mandy Moore and broadcast on July 30, 2014.
+In 2003, it was featured in the Smallville season three episode "Memoria".
+Lucy Walsh, a contestant of the 2008 show Rock the Cradle, covered the song in the fifth episode "Judge's Picks".
+In 2012, Dancer Hampton Williams performed to this song during his audition for the season 9 premiere of So You Think You Can Dance.
+In the show's eleventh season, the song accompanied a performance by the top seven women, choreographed by Mandy Moore.
+In 2023, it was featured in the Twisted Metal season one episode "EV3L1N".